dougeby/IntuneDocs/intune/vpn-settings-ios.md

 - **Cisco (IPSec)**
 - **Citrix VPN**
 - **Citrix SSO**
-- **Zscaler**: Requires you to integrate Zscaler Private Access (ZPA) with your Azure AD account if you want integration with Conditional Access or if you want to allow users to bypass the Zscaler login screen.
+- **Zscaler**: To use conditional access, or allow users to bypass the Zscaler login screen, then you must integrate Zscaler Private Access (ZPA) with your Azure AD account.
 For detailed steps, see the [Zscaler documentation](https://help.zscaler.com/zpa/configuration-example-microsoft-azure-ad#Azure_UserSSO).
 - **Custom VPN**